A Financial Field Guide for Creatives, Solopreneurs, and Other Anarchists

 Remember those days of old when creative people did what they did because some guy with money paid them to do it, all for the privilege of calling themselves a patron?
 Well, those days are over unless you get smart—and creative—with your money and become your own patron, in which case the time has never been better.

-Written by David duChemin, a photographer, adventurer, and former comedian who went from struggling artist to reluctant bankruptee before getting his finances in order, this is a book about simple financial possibilities available to artists and other creatives.
+I wrote this book because I've been there.
+I've gone from struggling artist to reluctant bankruptee before getting my finances in order.
+This is a book about the financial possibilities available to artists and other creatives.
 Like its predecessor, A Beautiful Anarchy, this is an honest book about freedom.
 It promises no get-rich-quick solutions, just sound wisdom and actionable ideas to help you change the way you think and act in relationship to your money.
 It’s a starting place for people who want the freedom not necessarily to be rich, but to live their dreams and fill their days with the art and adventure they long for.

 Money’s not the point, not even remotely.
 But money makes things possible.
 If you want to get a better handle on your finances, stop stressing out about making ends meet, and want to get closer to "living the dream" by doing what you love, How To Feed A Starving Artist is a great place to start that journey.

 "Skinny people don’t write books about dieting.
 It takes someone that has lived the treacherous life of a struggling artist and had come out with the upper-hand to tell you the real story as it is.
 David duChemin holds back no secrets when telling the story of his own personal failure and success, he explains in laymen’s terms the fundamentals of any successful business but tailored for the creative (photographer) entrepreneur.
-As someone that has embarked on the creative entrepreneurial life myself, I can attest one hundred percent to the writings in this book.
-From economic theory to practical marketing advice, this book has it all to get you sailing on the right financial course towards achieving your creative dreams.
-My only regret is that I didn’t write it myself."
+This book has it all to get you sailing on the right financial course towards achieving your creative dreams.
+My only regret is that I didn’t write it myself." ~ Sharon Tenenbaum